 |Rate||Bank rate is usually higher than repo rate.||Repo rate is lower than bank rate.|

-Bank Rate: Control Liquidity & Inflation
+Bank Rate in India: Control Liquidity & Inflation

 Since, a rising bank rate displays the tightening of monetary policy of RBI.
 This is a common measure adopted to control liquidity as well as inflation in the market.